Allyson (footballer, born 1982)

-Allyson Araújo Santos (born 28 January 1982), known as just Allyson, is a Brazilian footballer who plays for Central.
+Allyson Araújo Santos (born 28 January 1982), known as just Allyson, is a Brazilian former professional footballer who played as a centre-back.

-Biography
+Career

 Born in Aracaju, Sergipe, Allyson played for Bahia at 2005 Campeonato Baiano, 2005 Copa do Brasil and 2005 Campeonato Brasileiro Série B before moved abroad.
 He is best fast shooter (127.7 km/h).

 Turkey

-Allyson signed a 3-year contract with Çaykur Rizespor in August 2005.
+Allyson signed a three-year contract with Çaykur Rizespor in August 2005.
 He played 13 matches in the first season and released in October 2006.

-In January 2007 he signed a 1-year deal with Náutico of Recife.
+In January 2007 he signed a one-year deal with Náutico of Recife.
 He played for the team at 2007 Campeonato Pernambucano, 2007 Copa do Brasil and 2007 Campeonato Brasileiro Série A.

 In July 2007, he returned to Turkey for Denizlispor, and in January 2008 left for Manisaspor.

 Return to Brazil

 In March 2009 signed a contract until November for Esporte Clube Juventude.
 In January 2010, Allyson mutually terminated his contract with Manisaspor, which due to expire in June 2010, and signed a contract with Santa Cruz until the end of 2010 Campeonato Pernambucano.

 In August 2010 he left for Fortaleza of 2010 Campeonato Brasileiro Série C.